 Workshop proposals should be submitted by the first author and will last 90 minutes.
 A limited number of workshop slots are available.

 - The abstract part of the proposal text should include a short workshop outline.

 - The proposal details part of the proposal should include details about participant engagement in the workshop.

-Posters will be displayed in a 1.5 hour poster session on October 10.
+Posters will be displayed in a 1.5 hour poster session on October 28.
 Posters offer the opportunity to present the author’s in a relaxed atmosphere and to have in-depth conversations with colleagues about in-progress projects.
-In order to fit onto the free-standing poster boards, each poster should be no bigger than 36 inches tall x 48 inches wide.
+In order to fit onto the free-standing poster boards, each poster should be in portrait orientation and no bigger than 48 inches tall x 36 inches wide.
 Font should be readable from a distance of approximately 5 feet.
-Push pins will be available for mounting your material.
-It would be useful to have handouts for those who want further information.
+Material will be available for mounting your poster.
+It would be useful to have a link to electronic information available for those who want to know more about your research.

 Poster proposals should include a rationale for the submission, theoretical frameworks used, empirical methods used if relevant, results and significance to the field.

 The goal of the poster session is to allow participants to engage with each poster presenter.
 We therefore especially invite proposals for posters that take up important and timely topics related to the conference theme.
 Posters should present preliminary or completed SoTL work or considerations of the field of SoTL in general.
 They should inspire dialogue and critical engagement, and at least one author should attend the full poster session to present and discuss their work.

 - Poster proposals should be submitted by the first author.

 - The proposal details do not need to include plans for participants’ engagement.

 - Posters should not exceed size 36 x 48 inches.